mhashim6/System-Command-Executor/README.md

     System.err.println(e);
     }

-to abort a running process (command), you can do use the `ProcessMonitor` instance that you obtained previously:
+to abort a running process (command), you can use the `ProcessMonitor` instance that you obtained previously:

     pMonitor.abort();